 Who says training materials have to be solely for people inside your organization?
-Training those who buy and use your products or services can yield both short and long-term benefits.
+Educating those who buy and use your products or services can yield both short and long-term benefits.

 - Materials like these are a great advantage to your sales team.
 How much easier would it be for them to get your product or service out there if they could demonstrate to customers that there were amazing support materials to go along with it?
 Whether training materials are a standard part of a sale, or an optional upgrade, they should be made available.